“You can’t be afraid of the absolute hand-to-hand combat, metaphorically.”

 — Neil Young, from his album The Monsanto Years

-The Monsanto document also describes plans to, “Work with the Fusion Center to monitor USRTK digital properties, volume and sentiment related to USRTK/FOIA, as well as audience engagement,” and included a “social media response” grid for dealing with problematic tweets.
+The Monsanto document also describes plans to, “Work with the Fusion Center to monitor USRTK digital properties, volume and sentiment related to USRTK/FOIA, as well as audience engagement,” and included a “social media response” grid for how to deal with problematic tweets.

-The company’s plan involved developing “foundational messages” to frame USRTK FOIA requests as an attack on scientists and posting the messages on GMO Answers, the industry-funded website run by Ketchum public relations firm discussed below.
-In the case of “1st tweet from Gary Ruskin,” a “tailored statement” would be posted on the supposedly independent GMOAnswers.com, but not promoted.
+The company’s plan involved developing “foundational messages” to frame the U.S. Right to Know public records requests as an attack on scientists, and posting responses on GMO Answers, an industry-funded website that claimed to be in the voice of independent academics.
+In the case of “1st tweet from Gary Ruskin,” a “tailored statement” would be posted on the supposedly independent website.

-In the case of “More than one day of social volume” at “50+ tweets,” the company detailed plans to promote the GMO Answers response on Facebook and Twitter along with “Google promotion around potential search terms.”
+In the case of “More than one day of social volume” at “50+ tweets,” the GMO Answers response would be posted to Facebook and Twitter along with “Google promotion around potential search terms.”

 References